PedroMMarinho/plymouth-ds3/README.md

 The actual DS3 loading screen styled Plymouth theme, revealing to be the continuation of [GrubSouls](https://github.com/PedroMMarinho/grubsouls-theme).

-For the real booting experience of darsouls you should use this!!!
+For the real booting experience of darksouls you should use this!!!
 Or don't it's really up to you XD.

 ![Plymouth Preview TODO]()